Student Conduct

 Filing an Appeal of an Academic Grievance Decision

-If the complainant is not satisfied with the resolution or decision, a written appeal may be submitted to the vice president for instruction within five working days of the decision.
+If the complainant is not satisfied with the resolution or decision, a written appeal may be submitted to the executive vice president for academic affairs within five working days of the decision.
 The appeal must be based on one or more of the following factors:

 • the established procedures were not properly followed; or